 Currently, the recommended mobile device for Edinburgh establishments is the iPad.
 Your project team should consider which model of iPad you think will best suit your staff and pupils.
-The options currently available are the iPad mini, the iPad mini with Retina Display or the iPad Air, purchased through the National Tablet Framework Agreement from XMA.
+The options currently available are the iPad mini 4, iPad (6th Gen), iPad Pro 12.9″, iPad Pro 11″ or the iPad Pro 10.5″, which should be purchased through the National Tablet Framework Agreement from XMA via the Oracle Procurement System.
 You may want to reflect on issues such as cost, weight, portability, screen size etc, involving pupils in this discussion.

 Calculate project costs and consider longer term budgetary implications.
 Remember to consider protective cases, insurance, apps and security marking.
 Device insurance can be purchased through the XMA.
 You will need to reflect on your own local circumstances when considering whether to purchase insurance for devices.
 Insurance will give you complete peace of mind, as it covers any ongoing repairs due to accidental damage but can be costly in relation to the cost of the device.
 An alternative option is to maintain a break/fix fund in school which may prove to be cheaper if you envisage a small number of breakages.
 Although there will be a considerable ongoing financial outlay for 1:1, also consider the long term potential future savings.
 Savings can be accrued by moving to a paperless, digital workflow, in terms of reduced printing, photocopying, and supply of jotters and textbooks.